 Not every senior software developer understand good design principles.
 Good object-oriented design is not common.
 It's all about knowing the 'why' then devote to learning to design with good OOD concepts and OOP principles in programming.
 It takes disciplines and years of experiences.

-In object-oriented design, there are three good primary OOD concepts I'd like to fall back on, and 5 OOP principles that I initially forced myself practice coding Java, then I gradually became natural doing so.
+In object-oriented design, classes are great to achieve Separation of Concerns that is modular, flexible, and reusable software.
+In addition, there are three good primary OOD concepts I'd like to fall back on, and 5 OOP principles that I initially forced myself practice coding Java, then I gradually became natural doing so.